freshfrogs/freshfrogs.github.io/wiki/index.md

 - View your Frogs on **[OpenSea](https://opensea.io/account)** or at **[freshfrogs.io/the-pad](https://freshfrogs.io/the-pad)**

+- Connect an Ethereum wallet to display your Frogs below!

     - Frogs not displaying?
 Try manually checking: **[Scan Frog Txs]()**

-    - Each Frog is unique with thousands of possible combinations!

-    - Some Frogs with the 'natural' trait contain a unique color pattern!

-- Connect an Ethereum wallet to display your Frogs below!
+    - View attribute rarities of each Frog, Morph, and more!

     <i id="user-add"></i>